Senior Rotational Physiotherapist | East Suffolk and North Essex NHS Foundation Trust

 Responsibilities

-• Provide safe, evidence-based physiotherapeutic assessment of patients with diverse presentations and complex physical & psychological conditions; deliver an individualised treatment programme from a range of options.
+• Perform safe, evidence-based physiotherapeutic assessment of patients with diverse presentations and complex physical & psychological conditions; deliver an individualised treatment programme from a range of options.

-• Undertake comprehensive assessments of patients with diverse or complex presentations using clinical reasoning and manual assessment techniques; formulate treatment plans and recommend the best course of intervention to support discharge planning.
+• Undertake comprehensive assessments of patients with diverse or complex presentations, using clinical reasoning and manual assessment techniques to inform diagnosis and treatment planning; formulate treatment plans and recommend best course of intervention to develop comprehensive discharge plans.

-• Manage your own caseload and a defined area of the service, initially with supervision and then progressing toward working without direct supervision.
-Supervision includes regular formal training, clinical reasoning sessions, peer review & one-to-one assessments.
+• Manage own caseload and a defined area of the service, initially with supervision and progressively with increasing independence; participate in regular formal training, clinical reasoning sessions, peer review and one-to-one assessments.

-• Be professionally & legally accountable for all aspects of your own work, including consent and capacity; manage clinical risk within your own patient caseload.
+• Maintain professional & legal accountability for all aspects of own work, including consent and capacity.

-• Experience at Band 5 and readiness to transition into a rotational Band 6 post or existing Band 6 seeking a new challenge.
+• Experience as a Band 5 ready to transition to Band 6 or established Band 6 with a willingness to take on rotational duties.

-• Experience in discharge planning and ability to identify needs for adaptive equipment.
+• Experience in discharge planning and skills in identifying needs for adaptive equipment.

 #J-18808-Ljbffr